robowhois/robowhois-php/README.md

 ## A brief note on the docs

-We try to provide an efficient way to document the features of this client, but bare in mind that, given Robowhois API can change, this doc may be updated (last revision: 04/16/2012): we strongly recommend to take a look at the [tests](https://github.com/robowhois/robowhois-php/tree/master/test) provided by this library as they are the simplest way to get in touch with
+We try to provide an efficient way to document the features of this client, but bare in mind that, given RoboWhois API can change, this doc may be updated (last revision: 04/16/2012): we strongly recommend to take a look at the [tests](https://github.com/robowhois/robowhois-php/tree/master/test) provided by this library as they are the simplest way to get in touch with